– If you are leaving your baby with a carer for an evening out, when working or at college.

 Using Expressed Breast Milk (EBM)

-Depending on age and health, your baby may be fed EBM in a number of different ways: by cup, spoon, beaker, tube, ‘supply line’ – don’t automatically think ‘bottle’.
+Depending on age and health, your baby may be fed EBM in a number of different ways: by cup, spoon, beaker, tube, supply line – don’t automatically think ‘bottle’.
 If you need help with any of these methods contact a breastfeeding counsellor for help.
 Many mothers do use a bottle but be aware that there are other options and a bottle could lead to breast refusal or confusion with latching at the breast (beakers can be used from around six months).
-EBM can be used straight from the fridge but, for preference, most babies would like it at ‘skin’ temperature.
-Just take the ‘chill’ out by running a warm tap over the container.
+Many babies like EBM to be warmer than fridge temperature.
+Just take the chill out by running a warm tap over the container.